The Layout Arrangement of this work.

 - School chairs & desks→

 - Anatomy includes a number of detailed studies of the more relevant component parts and an account of the paleoanthropology which resulted in the vulnerability of the lumbo-sacral junction. ☛ Spinal Anatomy→

 - Biomechanics in relation to sitting postures. ☛ Spinal biomechanics→.

 - How did we arrive here? ☛ Paleo Anthropology →

 - In addition,The way we sit now, further explores present sitting including the comments (☛Why?
 Mandal explains…→), Gorman and others.
 Comparisons are made with various existing chairs (☛How do they measure up?→).

-- Remediation describes various measures that have been taken to improve the ergonomics and their further evolution ☛The 2Tilt concept, the ultimate remediation →
+- Remediation describes various measures that have been taken to improve the ergonomics and their further evolution ☛2T CONCEPT a full solution →

 - The office environment (☛Office→), it’s relation to physiological and psycho-social stress, ergonomics and remediation, the deskless chair and desk/chair interface.